 Osaka

-Hotel Granvia Osaka (English) The Sky Dining AB restaurant (English) on the 19th floor was reported to be able to do vegan course meals with advance notice, however, as of January 4, 2021, it is closed until further notice.
-The restaurants Fleuve and Osaka Ukihashi (English) are listed on the website as both being able to do vegan menus for groups of six or more; however it would be necessary to contact to inquire if they can make vegan food for smaller parties.
+Hotel Granvia Osaka (English) The Sky Dining AB restaurant on the 19th floor was reported to be able to do vegan course meals with advance notice.
+It closed for awhile, but as of June 2023 it is listed as reopened only for parties of ten or more with advance reservations, and as having the concept of a party space.
+The restaurants Fleuve and Osaka Ukihashi were listed on their English website as both being able to do vegan menus for groups of six or more; however it would be necessary to contact to inquire if they can make vegan food for smaller parties.

 Liber Hotel (English) near Universal Studios Japan was reported in 2020 to make a special vegan menu for you if you ask when reserving.